Availability of ABWOR to relevant persons and deemed relevant persons in 2011 Act proceedings

 In terms of regulation 3A(3) of the 2003 regulations, ABWOR can be provided only if you are satisfied that legal representation is needed to allow your client to effectively participate in the proceedings.

-If you are satisfied that your client passes both tests, you can provide ABWOR.
+If you are satisfied that your client passes both tests, you can provide ABWOR to them.

-You must tell us via an ABWOR application that you are providing ABWOR to your client and on what basis you have satisfied yourself on the effective participation test.
+You must tell us, via an ABWOR application, that you are providing ABWOR to your client and on what basis you have satisfied yourself that the effective participation test has been met.

-You can also select a templated increase in authorised expenditure to £350.
 This should give you sufficient cover to represent your client at the hearing.
-If you need cover in excess of £350, you should submit an application for an increase explaining why £350 will be insufficient.
-If you need to do the work in excess of £350 urgently, you can contact us by telephone to seek an urgent increase.
+If you need more than £550, you should apply for an increase explaining why £550 will be insufficient.
+If you need to do work likely to cost more than £550 urgently, you can contact us by telephone to seek an urgent increase.

-We apply a retrospective check prior to payment of any ABWOR account you submit in these circumstances.
+We apply a retrospective check prior to payment of any ABWOR account you submit in these circumstances and where the relevant person is 18 years old or over.
 This is to ensure you applied both the financial and merits tests correctly.
-If we reach the conclusion that either of these tests have not been applied correctly then payment of the ABWOR account may not be made, or, if made, may be recovered.
+If we reach the conclusion that either or both tests have not been applied correctly, then payment of the ABWOR account may not be made, or, if made, may be recovered.

 Specified hearings under the 2011 Act